mavryk-network/GoMavryk/cmd/tzcompose/README.md

 ### Wait

 Wait stops pipeline execution for a defined amount of blocks, time or cycles.
-It is useful to wait for protocol events (at cycle and) or allow for some traffic getting generated by a second tzcompose instance.
+It is useful to wait for protocol events (at cycle and) or allow for some traffic getting generated by a second mvcompose instance.
 Wait is not able to syncronize between pipelines though.

 ```yaml
 # Spec